mulyaj/jamuluswebsite/wiki/en/en-Installation-for-Windows.md

 *Concerning the inputs/outputs: Headphones and speakers are often labelled as output and microphones as inputs or capture.*

-## All installed?
+## All set up?

-Jamulus has been installed and can be used now.
-You can now take a look at the
+Take a look at the onboarding page to get started with Jamulus!

 [Jamulus Onboarding page](Onboarding){: .button}